1. The internet can be used for fantastic good.

 Nazri said that before the amendment, it was difficult to trace the source of an anonymous posting because even though there was an aggrieved party, no action could be taken as there was no evident publisher of the content.

-The Government and Pro-Government bloggers can’t have it both ways, it’s either the anonymous posting can easily be traced (thereby negating the very reason for the law), or the postings are difficult to trace (thereby shifting the burden of a difficult investigation from the police to the ordinary citizen).
+Pro-Government bloggers on the other side of this digital divide can’t have it both ways, it’s either the anonymous posting can easily be traced (thereby negating the very reason for the law), or the postings are difficult to trace (thereby shifting the burden of a difficult investigation from the police to the ordinary citizen).